OMishka products are lovingly and expertly handcrafted using the finest eco-friendly natural materials.

-OMishka jewellery that is silver-plated starts out as brass and is then coated with a microscopic layer of sterling silver using electricity.
+OMishka jewellery that is silver-plated starts out as brass and is then coated with microscopic layers of sterling silver using electricity.
 It is a process known as electroplating.
-The plated components are nickel free meaning that this generally ok for people with sensitive skin.
+The plated components are nickel free meaning that this is generally good for people with sensitive skin.
 All are high quality silver-plated products but still much less expensive than the sterling silver options.
 The coating of silver over the brass is layered multiple times and again the metal is polished leaving the black colouring only in the grooves of the product allowing tiny details and patterns to stand out.

 Cotton is a soft, fluffy staple fibre.
 The plant is a shrub native to tropical and sub-tropical regions around the world including India.
 The fibre is most often spun into yarn or thread and used to make a soft, breathable textile.
 It has been spun, woven, and dyed since prehistoric times.

 Organic cotton is generally defined as cotton that is grown organically in sub tropical countries from non-genetically modified plants without the use of any synthetic agricultural chemicals such as pesticides.
 Now being used more and more in the textile industry.

 Bamboo is a very fast growing, sturdy and sustainable tropical forest product which does not require the use of pesticides and herbicides to thrive.
 For years it has been touted as being one of the most environmentally friendly fabrics on the market.
 It can easily be blended with cotton, hemp and even lycra.
 The fibre is naturally smooth meaning there are no sharp spurs to irritate the skin.
 Bamboo can feel like silk or very soft cotton and has many anti-bacterial qualities.

 Acrylic fleece is lightweight, incredibly soft and very warm with a wool like feel.
 The acrylic that is used in OMishka products is made from recycled hard plastics for example water bottles rather than an animals fluffy coat giving it an eco-friendly edge.
 People with sensitive skin will find this non-itchy and it's a perfect material for outerwear and all things cosy.